Should I get a flu shot?

 To get the shot or not, that is the question… The flu season typically starts in October, with the peak months being January and February.
 You can get the flu vaccine anytime during the flu season.
-For most people the benefits of getting a flu shot outweigh any concerns associated with actually having the flu.
+For most people the benefits of getting a flu shot far outweigh the concerns.
 Plus, you can't get the flu from the flu shot!

 There are two types of flu vaccines: the injection and the nasal spray.
 Injectable flu vaccines usually contain killed strains of types A and B flu virus, and help your body to provide immunity to these two common strains of the flu.
 The nasal spray vaccine contains a live, but weakened version of the same strains.
 Several clinical studies have shown that the annual flu vaccine is 70 to 90 percent effective against influenza.
 What this means is that while a person reduces her or his individual risk of getting the flu after having received the flu vaccine for that year, it is still possible to get sick from the illness.
 Any immunity from these vaccines is short-lived, however, and with the influenza virus changing each year, vaccination must be repeated annually to continue protection.
 Whatever protection you do get doesn't kick in until about two weeks after getting the vaccine.

 Considering the flu vaccine may be in limited supply in some years, who is given priority for receiving the vaccine early in the flu season?
 The following groups of people are recommended to get the flu vaccine in October and November each year since they are at increased risk for serious complications from the flu, including pneumonia, hospitalizations, and death:

 - Individuals who are aged 50 years and older